 There’s just no way I can afford to pay that much!

 Let’s get real now.

 But every author knows that you need to edit books meticulously before you can publish.
-But the cost of professional developmental editors and copy editors is way beyond the reach of most.

-You need to use tools, and make friends
+You need to use tools and make friends

 For most authors, they have more time than money, so the answer is obvious.